 It’s great being a university student in Japan!

 In many countries, graduating university is perhaps the hardest task of your life; students must dedicate most of their time to studying, and frankly, stressing out.
-It is also stressful because it is really an important phase in your life that can determine your career, life quality and so on.
+It is also stressful because it is really an important phase of your life that can determine your future career, life quality and so on.

 However in Japan, getting into university is the hardest part, meaning that most of the students will have almost no trouble graduating.
-They will complete the tasks that they are given, and maybe write a few papers and get the credits they need.
+They will complete the tasks they are given, and maybe write a few papers and get the credits they need.
 Other than that, graduating university is not much more than a label necessary for job-hunting.

-Overall what I mean to say is that, I have the impression that Japanese university students are more relaxed, chill, and enjoying their “college life”, which is a term used in Japan that refers to enjoying life to the fullest while young.
+Overall what I mean to say is that I have the impression that Japanese university students are more relaxed, chill, and enjoying their “college life”, which is a term used in Japan that refers to enjoying life to the fullest while young.

 Below I give some of the places that Japanese university students can often be found in different situations.

 No explanation is needed for this one.
 Home means home.

 If I had to say anything about this, it would be the taking baths part.
 Not just students but a lot of people in Japan spend hours in the bath reading books, watching TV if they have one, or maybe contemplating life.

 Yes, there are many people who skip classes if attendance isn’t compulsory, but whether or not they attend class during the semester, home is the main place students will be.